You are here: Start » User Interface » Creating Macrofilters

 - When the highest reliability is important and sets of automated tests need to be performed on recorded images.

-In Adaptive Vision Studio a program can be any Task macrofilter that does not have any inputs and outputs.
+In Aurora Vision Studio a program can be any Worker Task macrofilter.
 The list of all macrofilters fulfilling this criterion can be seen in the StartUp Macrofilter combo box on the Application Toolbar.
 This control makes it possible to choose the program that will be run.
 The related macrofilter will be displayed in the Project Explorer with the bold font.

 Macrofilters organize big projects, but it is responsibility of the user to make this organization clean and effective.
 When a project grows, especially under the pressure of time, it is easy to forget this and create programs that are difficult to understand and maintain.
 To avoid this, please follow the following guidelines:

 - Macrofilter names do not affect the program execution, but they are very important for effective maintenance.
 Choose precise and unambiguous English names.
 Follow the verb + noun naming convention whenever possible and avoid abbreviations (this applies also to names of macrofilter ports).

 - Do not mix data analysis with things like communication or visualization in a single macrofilter.
 These should be separated.
 If data visualization is needed for HMI, compute results in one macrofilter and then prepare the visualization in another.
 This will make the data flow more clear.

 |Previous: Connecting and Configuring Filters||Next: Creating Models for Template Matching|